Australian-Genomics/CTRL/README.md

 `bundle exec cucumber feature/**/*.feature`

-For MacOS Catalina and Big Sur:
+For MacOS Catalina and Big Sur
 ----------------------

 If you encounter this error while bundling: